webbtj/taylor/README.md

 ##UPDATES!##
 ####September 12, 2015####
-Some majour updates have been rolled in recently, including:
+Some major updates have been rolled in recently, including:
 * Download WordPress (with the option of specifying a specific version)!
 * Custom Theme is automatically activated
 * Create DB User and DB if necessary
 * Install and Activate WordPress!
 * Automatically Download, Install and Activate Plugins!
-* Plugins downlaod from the Codex, provide an optional url param to install from anywhere
+* Plugins download from the Codex, provide an optional url param to install from anywhere
 * Specify Plugin version (optional)
 * Create and update wp-config.php with DB credentials and salts.